nluttenberger/notebooks/notebooks/CC doc.md

 `import fruschtique as fr`

 ## This doc
-The descriptions of the *fruschtique* API functions are grouped by keywords indication their purpose.
+The descriptions of the *fruschtique* CC API functions are grouped by keywords indicating their purpose.
 #####  &nbsp;

 ## The `CulinaryCollection` class and its methods